-Born in Zürich (CH), he lives and works in Lille in northern France.
-He obtained a music degree from the Institute for music and media (IMM) in Düsseldorf (D) and a post gradual diploma in fine arts from Le Fresnoy – studio national des arts contemporains in Tourcoing (F).
+Born in Zürich (CH), he lives and works in Paris.
+He obtained a music degree from the Robert Schumann conservatory, Institute of Music and Media (IMM) in Düsseldorf (D) and a post gradual diploma in fine arts from Le Fresnoy – studio national des arts contemporains in Tourcoing (F).

-He is represented by Bipolar, a production and distribution agency for digital art located in Montpellier (F).
+He was a finalist for the Prix Cube 2016 (Paris) and is represented by Bipolar, a production and distribution agency for digital art located in Montpellier.

 Burning Man Black Rock City Art Honoraria